Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 An image that I use, to help keep empathy and sympathy separate, is to think about a time when I've had a headache or a toothache, and I have gotten involved in a really good book. what happens?
 We don't feel the pain, we don't feel the pain because our full attention is in the book. that full attention is what I'm calling empathy.

-And it's not to be confused then, with, after the empathy was certainly many times going to have a very sympathetic response.
-And **I have found that people can enjoy that sympathetic response too, once they have had the empathic connection that they need.
+And it's not to be confused then, with, after the empathy was certainly many times going to have a very sympathetic response. **I have found that people can enjoy that sympathetic response too, once they have had the empathic connection that they need.
 But to confuse these two things can be very painful.**

 A friend of mine helped me to see just how painful it can be when people mix up empathy and sympathy.
 She was dying of a very painful disease and Whenever I would come to her community, she would be likely to call me and say "Marshall come on over and play with my pain."